 Arctic Encounters will hold its second international conference, New Narratives of the Postcolonial Arctic, at Roskilde University from 27-29 May, 2015.
+Call for papers are due 1 December, 2014.

 The workshop on Tuesday 25th of November is initiated by Arctic Encounters and Reason to Return researchers (Britt Kramvig and Berit Kristoffersen) and co-organized with their collaborators at Akuaplan-niva (Fredrik Broms and Martin Biuw) and professor in Arctic biology Audun Rikardsen at University of Tromsø.